 Compensation Manager Salary

 Compensation Managers in the United States take home approximately $96K per year on average.
 Overall cash earnings for Compensation Managers stretch from $64K on the lower end to $138K near the top, and the heftiest packages can encompass around $22K from bonuses and $9K from profit sharing.
 Geography and tenure each impact pay for this group, with the former having the largest influence.
 Female Compensation Managers are more common than men among those who completed the survey; more than half (65 percent) are women.
 Medical and dental coverage is claimed by almost all, and a fair number earn vision coverage.
 For the most part, Compensation Managers enjoy their work and report high levels of job satisfaction.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Compensation Manager

 Compensation managers are responsible for ensuring the efficiency and quality of a company's payroll and employee-compensation programs.
 They work with all types of organizations, from corporations to small businesses, by developing and managing compensation and benefit programs for employees.Read More...

 Those in this position plan and implement pay rates, benefits, and paid time-off programs, and may be responsible for organizing healthcare programs or 401(k) programs.

 They are generally required to hold a Bachelor's degree in Business, Human Resources, or a related field, though many employers will prefer a Master's degree in Business Administration or Human Resources.
 Short-term experience in human resources or payroll, as well as some management training, is often needed.
 Excellent interpersonal and communication skills are required, as these managers work frequently with subordinates.

 Compensation managers work with a company's human resources department to ensure effective compensation strategies are carried out.
 Those in this position must have superior knowledge of the annual job market and the compensation strategies of competing companies in order to attract top employees while maintaining profitability.